🇰🇷

 📝 Application Steps

-3. 3Apply at Korean embassy in home country
+3. 3Submit application at the Korean embassy or consulate in your home country

 ⚠️ Restrictions